Child Development Permit Overview

 The Commission is relooking at the work of the 2017 Child Development Permit Advisory Panel in view of the Master Plan, the transition to a competency-based system of preparation and licensure for the early childhood workforce, and the advent of UPK and the PK-3 ECE Specialist Instruction Credential.
 Any potential changes to the Permit Matrix should support the direction indicated in the Master Plan relating to ECE workforce development, be consistent with a competency-based system of preparation and licensure and meet the changing needs of early learning and care programs.

-The Child Development Permit focuses on the following questions:
+The Child Development Permit focus on the following questions:

-The Child Development Workgroup is holding seven meetings from August 2023 to April 2024.
-The remaining meetings include March 26th and April 30th.
-We invite the public to join the workgroup meetings and offer public comment in a variety of ways during the meeting.
-Please use the links below to register for the meetings.
-The Child Development Permit Workgroup is facilitated with support from WestEd’s Region 15 Comprehensive Center.
+The Child Development Workgroup held eight meetings from August 2023 to June 2024.
+We invited the public to join the workgroup meetings and offer public comment in a variety of ways during the meeting.
+The Child Development Permit Workgroup was facilitated with support from WestEd’s Region 15 Comprehensive Center.

-As the work of the CDP Workgroup moves forward, the field will have multiple opportunities to provide input into draft proposed modifications to the Permit structure as well as draft potential approaches to monitoring and ensuring quality in the preparation of the ECE workforce within available resources.
-Updates to the Commission on the progress of the Child Development Permit Workgroup were made in October 2023 and will be made in February, June, and October 2024.
-CDP Workgroup meeting summaries for meetings one, two, and threefour, and five provide information on the workgroup’s work to date.
-Staff will share the panel’s recommendations and public input for the Commission’s discussion and consideration by fall 2024.
+As the work of the CDP Workgroup has concluded, the field will have multiple opportunities to provide input into draft proposed modifications to the Permit structure as determined by the Commission and to ensure quality in the preparation of the ECE workforce within available resources.
+Updates to the Commission on the progress of the Child Development Permit Workgroup were made in October, February and April 2024.
+CDP Workgroup recommendations are anticipated to go to the Commission in October 2024.
+CDP Workgroup meeting summaries for meetings one, two, three, four, five, six, seven, and eight provide information on the workgroup’s work to date.

 Child Development Permits Data Dashboard